-Malnutrition, Bed sores and Short-Staffed Nursing Homes
+Bedsores and Malnutrition: Short-Staffed Nursing Homes

-Many Philadelphia / Pennsylvania and New Jersey nursing homes are owned by large corporations.
-The nursing home’s corporate owners are focused on the profitability of the facility.
-With this in mind, corporate owners often cut their nursing home staffing to low levels in order to keep costs down and business profits up.
-This directly impacts the quality care (or lack thereof) that residents receive.
-It places nursing home and long-term care residents at a far greater risk of nursing home abuse and neglect.
+Many nationwide nursing homes are owned by large corporations with tight budgets.
+The facilities’ corporate owners are focused on their bottom lines and routinely cut their nursing home staffing to drastic levels in order to reduce costs and increase profits.
+This impacts the quality care (or lack thereof) that residents receive.
+It places nursing home and long-term care residents at a greater risk of nursing home abuse and neglect.

-* Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
+Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
 If you may be interested in establishing a relationship with The Law Firm of Brian P. Murphy, PC, please contact us to discuss your options.